Specialist banks cherry pick from lay-offs

 In Europe, major investment banks announced plans for over 86,000 job cuts in the last year, while a similar number of positions have been shed in Britain's finance sector alone since the end of 2008.

 They are still clamping down on costs as business fails to pick up and regulations bite.
-From Germany's Deutsche Bank to Switzerland's UBS, most are overhauling their business as they try to adapt to stricter capital rules.
+From Germany's Deutsche Bank (DBKGn.DE) to Switzerland's UBS UBSN.VX, most are overhauling their business as they try to adapt to stricter capital rules.

 Many of the firms hiring are non-European banks trying to gain a foothold in London, buoyed by recent successes in their home markets or backed by capital from their owners based in emerging markets, like Russia or India.